jackeichen/pydiskcmd/README.md

 Python3 Module Requirements:

-    * cython-sgio(Optional, can skip, but need latest version from github if used in linux)
+    * cython-sgio(Only for Linux, Optional but Strongly Recommend, need latest version from [cython-sgio] if used)

 Online build and install from the repository: